giantswarm/rook-operator-app/UPDATING.md

 ```

 Next we checkout the tag we want to update to - it is fine to be in a
 detached head state as we aren't going to be committing anything here.
+You
+can also check out an upstream branch, but `rook/rook` uses tags to
+denote a release.

 Note: it isn't possible to specify the origin of a tag, so if you have a
 tag `v1.6.0` in both remotes (local and upstream) then this may cause you